mjcrouch/vscode-perforce/README.md

 * Adds support for attaching jobs to changelists
 * Improved support for shelved files & changelists
+* Supports multiple P4CONFIG files in the same workspace
-* Works more reliably with [personal servers](https://github.com/stef-levesque/vscode-perforce/issues/169#issuecomment-592976290)
+* Works more reliably with personal servers
 * Ability to move selected file from the default changelist to a new changelist

 [Head over to the changelog](CHANGELOG.md) to see everything that's changed